run-ai/docs/docs/admin/integration/deepspeed.md

 The entry point for the launcher is `sleep infinity` and provides access to the container.

-Run the DeepSpeed command as follows:
+In the *CLI*, run the DeepSpeed command as follows:

 ```
 deepspeed --hostfile /etc/mpi/hostfile cifar10_deepspeed.py --deepspeed --deepspeed_config ds_config.json